Scientific Name

 Tribe: Onagreae

-Genus:Â Oenothera
+Genus: Oenothera

 Flower

-Color:Â White, pink
+Color: White, pink

-Bloom Time:Â Â Beginning of spring until the first frost
+Bloom Time: The beginning of spring until the first frost

 Description

-Oenothera lindheimeri is a perennial herbaceous plant, up to 5 feet (1.5 m) tall, with densely clustered branched stems growing from an underground rhizome.
-The leaves are finely hairy, lanceolate, up to 3.5 inches (9 cm) long and up to 0.5 inches (13 mm) wide, with a coarsely toothed margin.
-The flowers are produced on a up to 2.6 feet (80 cm) long inflorescence, pink or white in color, up to 1.2 inches (3 cm) in diameter, with four petals, up to 0.6 inch (15 mm) long and long hairlike stamens, and are produced from the beginning of spring until the first frost.
+The flowers are produced on an up to 2.6 feet (80 cm) long inflorescence.
+They are pink or white, up to 1.2 inches (3 cm) in diameter, with four up to 0.6 inches (1.5 cm) long petals and long hairlike stamens.
+They appear from the beginning of spring until the first frost.

 How to Grow and Care

-Just cover the small seeds, and germinate at 65° to 70°F (18° to 21°C).
+Just cover the tiny seeds, and germinate at 65° to 70°F (18° to 21°C).
 Seeds require darkness to break dormancy.
 Space plants 5 to 9 inches (13 to 23 cm) apart.
 Plant in light, well-drained soil with a pH of around 5.5 to 7.0.
 Sandy soil works well for this plant.

 Oenothera is tolerant of dry and is a good candidate for xeriscaping.
-In really fertile soil the foliage can be robust, but fewer flowers form.
+The foliage can be robust in really fertile soil, but fewer flowers form.
 Top dress with fully composted manure in the spring.
 Provide irrigation during long hot spells, and cut the plants back by a third after flowering to keep them looking neat.
 Hot summer weather may cause the plants to briefly stop flowering.
-Powdery mildew sometimes appears in humid conditions… – See more at: How to Grow and Care for Oenothera.
+Powdery mildew sometimes appears in humid conditions.

 Origin

-Native to southern Louisiana and Texas.
+Oenothera lindheimeri is native to southern Louisiana and Texas.

 Links

-PLANTOPEDIA: Browse flowering plants by Scientific Name, Common Name, Genus, Family or Origin
+- Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin

 Photo Gallery